krissgoshevski/React-Vite-Laravel-FullStack-Application/README.md

 NOTE: I used VITE with React for Frontend and Laravel framwork for Backend,

-SKILLS: HTML, CSS, REACTJS, LARAVEL, MYSQL
+SKILLS: HTML, CSS, REACTJS, LARAVEL, MYSQL, Docker, GitBash

     This App include:
     - Setup Laravel Project